14 Ways Podiatrists Say You’re Killing Your Feet

 You don’t wear slippers at home

 “We underestimate how much time we spend at home with no shoes on,” says Dr. Sutera.
 “Especially for people who have hardwood floors, marble, or tile, there is nothing between the floor and your feet.
 Over time, the natural fat pad on the bottom of your feet wears down, leaving you later in life feeling as if your foot is just skin and bones.”
 Try an orthopedic slipper (Dr. Sutera likes this one) for foot support at home when you’re sans shoes.

 If you’re spending all day outside in bare feet, you need to put sunscreen on—no exceptions.
 “The top and bottom of feet are susceptible to premature aging as well as melanoma,” Dr. Pruthi says.
 Aside from not wanting skin cancer, trying to wear shoes with sunburned feet is a painful experience in itself.

 You ignore aches

 Even if you’re not training for a marathon, stress fractures can happen from overuse.
 “Just because there’s no incident that caused trauma doesn’t mean there’s no injury,” Dr. Pruthi says.
 Ongoing pain when you’re walking will only worsen and could develop other injuries.
 “If something doesn’t feel right, make sure to get it checked out by a podiatrist,” Dr. Pruthi adds.

 You wear your outdoor shoes inside

 According to Dr. Cunha, it’s worth the extra time to slip shoes on and off before going into your house.
 “Shoes that you wear outside of the house are exposed to germs and viruses that are then tracked into your home.
 Wearing shoes indoors or storing them somewhere that you sit or lay can put you at risk for catching fungus or warts,” he says.
-Take a look at these 9 common feet problems and podiatrists’ solutions for them.
+Next, read about these 9 common foot problems and podiatrists’ solutions for them.